Pan00Pernicek/sortfs/README.md

 # sortfs
-sort automatically your files (and folders)
+sort automatically your files (and folders) from your config:

 `~/.config/sortfs/sortfs.conf`